 - 4.1 The approved budget provided for the allocation of £56.593 million to the Midlothian Integration Joint Board (MIJB) for the provision of delegated services.
-Minor technical adjustments to this allocation during the year to date reduces the allocation to £56.538 million. - 4.2 In accordance with the Integration Scheme the MIJB is required to deliver delegated services within the budget allocations from the Council and NHS Lothian and where any overspend is projected to put in place a recovery plan to address that.
-As a last resort the integration scheme allows for the MIJB to seek additional financial support from its partners, either by way of an additional budget allocation or by "brokerage" (provision of additional resources in a year which are repaid in the following year). - 4.3 Once SJC pay is finalised further consideration will be given to the MIJB in-year position.
-Financial Monitoring reports covering all of the MIJB activity are presented to the Integration Joint Board and are available on the committee management section of the Council website:-
+Minor technical adjustments to this allocation during the year to date reduces the allocation to £56.544 million. - 4.2 Additional pay funding received from the Scottish Government in 2023/24, as discussed in section 3.6 above, provides an opportunity to provide MIJB with additional in-year funding to contribute towards unbudgeted pay costs.
+A proportionate share of funding equates to £0.794 million and it is recommended that Council agree to increase funding to MIJB by this value.
+Approval will increase in-year MIJB funding to £57.338 million. - 4.3 In accordance with the Integration Scheme the MIJB is required to deliver delegated services within the budget allocations from the Council and NHS Lothian and where any overspend is projected to put in place a recovery plan to address that.
+As a last resort the integration scheme allows for the MIJB to seek additional financial support from its partners, either by way of an additional budget allocation or by "brokerage" (provision of additional resources in a year which are repaid in the following year). - 4.3 Financial Monitoring reports covering all of the MIJB activity are presented to the Integration Joint Board and are available on the committee management section of the Council website:-